yuyanwang03/ComputerGraphics/README.md

 The windows created when running the program will be closed; that is equivalent to the end of execution.

+> #### Résumé
+> List of keys that will work in this program: 'esc', 'c', 'f', 'u', 't', 'b', '1', '2', '3', '4' and '5'.

 ### Remarks

-If there are some file path issues in your computer (which does not happen in our case), please change the path inside the following function manually.
+If there are some file path issues in your computer (which does not happen in our case), please change the path inside the following function manually:

 ```c++
 bool Application::LoadToolbar(void){